Mathics3/mathics-development-guide/docs/extending/developing-code/calling-mathics-library-from-within-python-code.rst

 ..
-TODO: Break out evaluate example to show scanning and parsing
+TODO: Break out the evaluate example to show scanning and parsing